tablelandnetwork/funding/README.md

-# funding
+# Welcome to Tableland's public funding repo

-The home for Tableland's public facing grants, bounties, funding opportunities, and associated discussions
+Here you will find a growing set of resources around Tableland's public facing grants, bounties, funding opportunities, and associated discussions.